 Over the past 10 years, the world has gone hog wild for index funds.
 That’s fine as long as they continue to make new highs.

-And, while I am bullish on stocks going forward, I think the sudden, sharp downturn illustrates the dark side of relying on index investing.
+And, while I am bullish on stocks going forward, I think sudden, sharp downturns illustrate the dark side of relying on index investing.

 So, today let’s look at some index-fund basics, and I’ll make my case for how investors can really maximize their profits going forward.